-In truth, these ~2000 year old earthwork and compressed dirt tombs bear more similarities to the earthen Mississippian mounds of North America than they do to Egyptian or Mayan pyramids.
+In truth, these ~2000-year-old earthworks and rammed-earth tombs bear more similarities to the earthen Mississippian mounds of North America than they do to Egyptian or Mayan pyramids.
 The most famous remains the tomb of Qin Shi Huang, the “first emperor” whose tomb also hosts the world-renowned terracotta warriors, while the largest, and the source of Gaussman’s Great White Pyramid, is the Maoling Mausoleum, which is 50 meters tall, a far cry Gaussman’s claim of 300 meters.

-The Xi’an International Airport is even constructed near the largest concentration of these pyramids.
+Even Xi’an’ Xianyang International Airport is constructed near the largest concentration of these pyramids.
 If you look hard enough, they can be seen from departing or arriving planes.

 Notable Examples of Chinese Pyramid Tombs

 There are some 40 burial mounds in what is known as the Valley of Kings.
 Of these, it appears the Qin Dynasties burial mound is the one on everyone’s mind today since the discovery and the excavation of the terracotta army.